jen729w/learn.johnnydecimal.com/docs/language-spec/index.md

 I'm conscious that this defines a spec for a human-readable file, but that almost all software will actually hold the user's data in a structured database format.
 Some software may never actually display the user's data in the format described in this file: it may only ever be used for import/export.
 This influences some of the design decisions.

 I do *not* want to specify a structured database format, e.g. a JSON object or whatever.
 That's up to you, build what you need to make your app work.
-You just need to be able to import or export a file that looks like this.
+You just need to be able to import or export a file that looks like this in order to be 'Johnny.Decimal compliant'.

+I'll happily promote apps that comply with this standard.

 # Spec